DanielUdoh12/DanielUdoh12/Brief_Preview.md

-- 👋 Hi, I’m @DanielUdoh12
+- 👋 Howdy!
+I am Daniel Udoh
-- 👀 I’m interested in Software development and cybersecurity
+- 👀 I’m interested in Software Development, Data Analyzing, and Information Technology
 - 🌱 I’m currently learning SQL and Java
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking for challenging internship opportunities to push me to grow as a computer programmer and Data Analyst
-- 📫 How to reach me
+- 📫 How to reach me: udohdanny43@gmail.com, 9793839314

 <!---
 DanielUdoh12/DanielUdoh12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.